Bucks County Nursing Home Abuse Lawyers

-Bucks County nursing home abuse lawyer Brent Wieand provides aggressive legal representation for abused and neglected elderly people and their family members, and serves communities throughout the county including but not limited to Bensalem, Doylestown, Langhorne, Newtown, Quakertown, and Yardley.
-To arrange for a completely free and private case evaluation, call The Nursing Home Injury Help Center at (800) 481-5206 today.
+The Bucks County nursing home lawyers at Wieand Law Firm LLC provide aggressive legal representation for abused and neglected nursing home residents and their family members.
+We are proud to serve communities throughout the county including but not limited to Bensalem, Doylestown, Langhorne, Newtown, Quakertown, and Yardley.
+To arrange for a completely free and private case evaluation, call us at (215) 666-7777 today.

-What Are the Signs of Nursing Home Neglect and Elder Abuse?
+Telltale Signs of Nursing Home Neglect – Falls, Bedsores, Weight Loss and more

 Abuse occurs when a facility staff member deliberately and intentionally inflicts cruel treatment upon a resident.
 Abuse may be physical, sexual, mental, or financial, or may be a combination of one or more forms.
 By contrast, neglect occurs when a facility fails to meet the accepted state and federal standards of care and provides sub-par, inadequate services which result in harm to a resident.
 While carelessness or negligence may not be deliberately malicious like abuse, the effects can be just as devastating.